OCFL/extensions/docs/NNNN-direct-clean-path-layout.md

 1. Replace all non-UTF8 characters with `replacementString`
-2. Split the string at path separator "/"
+2. Split the string at path separator `/`
 3. For each part do the following
    1. Replace any character from this list with it's utf code in the form "=uXXXX" where XXXX is the code: U+0000-U+001f U+007f U+0020 U+0085 U+00a0 U+1680 U+2000-U+20a0 U+2028 U+2029 U+202f U+205f U+3000 \n \t * ? : [ ] " < > | ( ) { } & ' ! ; # @
    3. If part contains only periods Replace first period ("."), with UTF Code (U+002E)
-   4. Remove part completely, if its len is 0
+   4. Remove part completely, if its length is 0
    5. Check length of part according to `maxFilenameLen`
-4. Join the parts with path separator "/"
+4. Join the parts with path separator `/`
 5. Check length of result according `maxPathnameLen`

 ### `utfEncode == false`

 1. Replace all non-UTF8 characters with `replacementString`
-2. Split the string at path separator "/"
+2. Split the string at path separator `/`
 3. For each part do the following
     1. Replace any whitespace character from this list with `whitespaceReplacementString`: U+0009 U+000a-U+000d U+0020 U+0085 U+00a0 U+1680 U+2000-U+20a0 U+2028 U+2029 U+202f U+205f U+3000
     2. Replace any character from this list with `replacementString`: 0x00-0x1f 0x7f * ? : [ ] " <> | ( ) { } & ' ! ; # @
     3. Remove leading spaces, "-" and "~" / remove trailing spaces
     4. If part contains only periods replace first period (".") with `replacementString`
-    5. Remove part completely, if its len is 0
+    5. Remove part completely, if its length is 0
     6. Check length of part according to `maxFilenameLen`
-4. Join the parts with path separator "/"
+4. Join the parts with path separator `/`
 5. Check length of result according `maxPathnameLen`

 ## Examples